skip to content

 • Magda Gerigk (PhD student); Biomimetic niche of glioblastoma

-• Karim Ouaras (Research Associate); Fibre printing
+• Dr Karim Ouaras (Research Associate); Fibre printing

-• Pooya Davoodi (Research Associate); Chemical fibres
+• Dr Pooya Davoodi (Research Associate); Chemical fibres

 • Lizzie Gill (PhD student); Bioprinting of mini tissues